We may receive compensation when you click on links to products from our partners.

 The automotive industry is one of the biggest in the entire world.
-Under its umbrella are a slew of jobs that employ a wide variety of people ranging from mechanics to designers.
+Under its umbrella is a slew of jobs that employ a wide variety of people ranging from mechanics to designers.
 Whether you’re a grease monkey or a salesman, odds are there’s an automotive job that suits you.

 Depending on your particular background, there are many options to choose from, but if you need a little guidance, here are some of the best jobs the industry has to offer:

-If you’re looking for a high paying position that lets you get your hands a little dirty, vehicle manufacturing is the one for you.
+If you’re looking for a high paying automotive position that lets you get your hands a little dirty, vehicle manufacturing is the one for you.
 Known as one of the most lucrative automotive professions, manufacturers have an extensive list of responsibilities, including the production of entire vehicles, as well as the production of individual parts.

-- Manufacturers typically spend their work week in company factories, assembling cars and car parts and maintaining quality control.
+- Manufacturers typically spend their workweek in company factories, assembling cars and car parts and maintaining quality control.

-- Although lucrative, physical hazards such as excessive heat, repetitive movements and fumes come with the factory territory.
+- Although lucrative, physical hazards such as excessive heat, repetitive movements, and fumes come with the factory territory.

 - Most automotive engineers, depending on the company they work for, have been known to make over $80k a year.

 - Automotive engineers are required to have at least a bachelor’s degree in engineering prior to being hired.
-Having experience with fluid mechanics, fuel technology and thermodynamics is also helpful.
+Having experience with fluid mechanics, fuel technology, and thermodynamics is also helpful.

 - Successful engineers are detail-oriented, critical thinkers and are able to work well with a team.

 The primary role of the body repair specialist is to repair automobile exteriors.
-If the outside of a vehicle is damaged in an accident, or is otherwise compromised, it is the auto body crew’s job to repair it and get it back on the road as soon as possible.
+If the outside of a vehicle is damaged in an accident or is otherwise compromised, it is the auto body crew’s job to repair it and get it back on the road as soon as possible.
 This job is definitely for someone that loves the hands-on approach and has a background in maintenance.